Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 Portions of this repository are modifications based on work created and shared by [Google](https://developers.google.com/readme/policies) and used according to terms described in the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).

-Please note:

-* No warranty
-* No official Google product